- Share this article on Facebook

-NBC has granted Josh Schwartz's well-liked action-comedy another shot next fall.
+NBC has decided to give Josh Schwartz’s well-liked action-comedy another shot next fall.

-The network picked up 13 episodes of the series from Warner Bros., which, in an across-the-board trend this year, made some budget concessions to secure the show a third season.
+The network picked up 13 episodes of the series from Warner Bros., which, in a business-side trend this year, made some budget concessions to secure the show a third season.

 Fans pushed NBC very hard for a pickup, launching a “Save Chuck” campaign that included buying sandwiches at series sponsor Subway.

-Confidence has been pretty high that" Chuck" would return.
-Once Fox found a way to make the much lesser-rated "Dollhouse" work for fall late last week, "Chuck's" returning to NBC seemed almost certain.
-It also probably hasn't hurt that star Zachary Levi has been a team player for the network, often appearing in PSA campaigns, marketing promotions and events.
+Confidence has been pretty high that Chuck would return.
+Once Fox found a way to make the much lesser-rated Dollhouse work for fall late last week, Chuck returning to NBC seemed almost certain.
+It also probably hasn’t hurt that star Zachary Levi has been a teamplayer for NBC, appearing in the network’s PSA campaigns, marketingpromotions and events.